-The Establishment incurred a loss of AED 992,149 for the year ended 31 March 2020 and at that date, the Establishment's losses aggregated to AED 1,896,549.
-Further, there has been no trading activity since last two years.
+These events or conditions, indicate that a material uncertainty exists that may cast significant doubt on the Establishment's ability to continue as a going concern.
 However, the shareholder has agreed to continue with the operations of the Establishment and has agreed to provide continuing financial support to enable the Establishment to discharge its liabilities as and when they fall due.
 Accordingly, these financial statements have been prepared on a going concern basis.